A Deployment Tool Kit: What You Need To Get Through A Deployment

 Writing in a journal can help you get your feelings and thoughts out.
 If you haven’t ever written in one before, a deployment is a good place to start.
 Some couples like to keep one together.
 One will write in it for a week and then send it to the other and back again.
 This is a great way to connect during a deployment.
 Looking back at your old journals and reading about old struggles can help you get through your current ones.

 You need a safe place where you can go when you just need a moment.
 This can be your home, a room in your home, even a corner.
 I like to turn my bedroom into this place.
-I want it comfortable with soft lighting.
+I want the area comfortable with soft lighting.
 I want it to be a place I can retreat when I just can’t take it anymore.
 A place to relax, cry and figure out how to get out of my funk.

 Deployments are going to stress you out which is why you need the right tools to help you through one.